 1. Consumer Protection Policy

-In referral to the Law on Consumer Protection, the main bearer for drafting the Consumer Protection policies in Kosovo is the Ministry of Trade and Industry, respectively the Department for Consumer Protection, referring always on the recommendations by the Consumer Protection Council, which pretends to involve all the stakeholders.
+In referral to the Law on Consumer Protection, the main bearer for drafting the Consumer Protection policies in Kosovo is the Ministry of Trade and Industry, respectively the Department for Consumer Protection, referring always on the recommendations by the Consumer Protection Council, which has the aim to involve all the stakeholders.

 Some of the main goals of the Ministry of Trade and Industry in establishing proper policies on Consumer Protection include: